 I kept thinking what I could have done differently to avoid this encounter.
 One thing is not to linger long in any town, lessening the number of people who see me.
 I had a pretty good idea who fingered me in Ugie and set up the ambush.
 As I ate a fish and chips meal on a picnic table in front of a grocery store, a series of young men stopped to have a chat with me.
 There was one particular seedy-looking guy with alcohol on his breath and a crooked wool cap pulled low to his eyebrows who talked to me for a while, disappeared for 20 minutes and then returned and talked some more confirming the route I was taking.
 I meet such characters all the time.
 But this was a particularly rough stretch.
 In one town no one wanted to give me water.
 When I finally found a garage that would, a guy semi-reluctantly took my two empty bottles and disappeared to fill them.
 I wanted to follow him to see what he was putting in my bottles, but could tell I wasn't welcome.
 The water was so murky I was afraid to drink it.

 It was six miles to the next town after the robbery.
 I went to the police station to report the crime.
-The police wanted to immediately set out to try to find the thieves, though I knew that would be it would a futile mission.
+The police wanted to immediately set out to try to find the thieves, though I knew that would be a futile mission.
 But I did want to have an official report.

-I discovered that my rear derailleur was slightly bent in my crash.
+I discovered that my rear derailleur was slightly bent from the crash.
 I had to be careful in shifting into the large ring on my freewheel.
 I wasn't careful enough the next day and threw the derailleur into the spokes, severely bending the derailleur and the frame.
 I was totally incapacitated.
 It was easily the worst mechanical failure I've had in my travels and just after the worst robbery.
 I didn't know whether to be enraged or relieved.
 Could the cycling gods be telling me to abort this trip.
 It took me less than ten minutes to get picked up by one of the mini-van taxis that run between the towns.

 It was thirty miles to Matatiele where I actually had a contact, a good friend of Ian's who leads bicycle trips in Lesotho.
 I had tried to contact him via email before I left.
 Ian didn't realize he had changed his email address and had only alerted him of my imminence a couple of days ago.
 I didn't know whether he knew I might be arriving or not.
 When I was dropped off at the bus terminal a friendly man greeted me and asked if I needed any help.
 I asked if he knew Mark McLeod.
 He knew him well, but wasn't sure if he had his phone number or not.
 We went to his office, but he couldn't find it.
 He told me to try the BP petrol station, as someone there might know.